-Patrick O'Doherty (DSL)
+Patrick O'Doherty (DSL) Head of Student Services +44 207 585936, Patrick.O'Doherty@derwentside.ac.uk

-Head of Student Services +44 207 585936, Patrick.O'Doherty@derwentside.ac.uk
+Karen Hankey (Deputy DSL) Curriculum Leader for Foundation Learning +44 207 585728,

-Karen Hankey (Deputy DSL) Curriculum Leader for Foundation Learning
+Karen.Hankey@derwentside.ac.uk

-+44 207 585728, Karen.Hankey@derwentside.ac.uk Julie Eddy (Deputy DSL) SEND Lead +44 207 585605, Julie.Eddy@derwentside.ac.uk
+Julie Eddy (Deputy DSL) SEND Lead +44 207 585605, Julie.Eddy@derwentside.ac.uk

 - 4.9.2.
-If, at any point, there is a risk of immediate serious harm to a person a referral should be made to First Contact immediately.
+If, at any point, there is a risk of immediate serious harm to a person a referral should be made to First Contactimmediately.
 Anybody can make a referral.
 If the person's situation does not appear to be improving, the staff member with concerns should press for re-consideration.
 Concerns should always lead to help for person/child at some point. - 4.9.3.
 All written information and rough notes will be retained by a Designated Safeguarding Lead. - 4.9.4.
-Where there are serious concerns of 'significant harm' the Designated Safeguarding Lead will refer immediately to First Contact. - 4.9.5.
+Where there are serious concernsof 'significant harm' the Designated Safeguarding Lead will refer immediately to First Contact. - 4.9.5.
 A referral form should be forwarded by the Designated Safeguarding Lead to First Contact within 2 days. - 4.9.6.
 Any actioned safeguarding concerns will be followed up by our Designated Safeguarding Lead with the learner and records of the information stored securely for future reference. - 4.9.7.
 The Designated Safeguarding Lead will co-ordinate any requests for information which will contribute to an assessment of the learner and agree monitoring and follow up arrangements as appropriate. - 4.9.8.
-When a young person, who is subject to a Child Protection Plan, leaves College the Designated Safeguarding Lead will inform the new education establishment and arrange the transfer of appropriate information to the appropriate Designated Safeguarding Lead.
+When a young person, who is subject to a Child Protection Plan, leaves College the Designated Safeguarding Lead will inform the new education establishment and arrange the transfer of appropriate information to the appropriate Designated Safeguarding Lead. - 4.9.9.
+When a perpetrator and victim are both college learners there will be difficult and complex decisions for the DSL to make including how to best support both the perpetrator and victim while instigating the disciplinary process.
+This will be much more complex if a police investigation is ongoing.
+Any such instance will be considered on a case-by-case basis and every effort make to keep both parties as far apart as possible.
+Where there is a criminal investigation into a rape, assault by penetration or sexual assault, we will be guided by the police and the alleged perpetrator(s) will be kept away from the alleged victim completely, if necessary, removed from college and alternative methods of providing education and support put in place.